 - Confirmation: Pronounced married, you are now husband and wife.

 - Rings, hand-fasting or other token of love: Exchanging of your rings will take place.
-Maybe you want to give a wedding charm bracelet or hold a hand-fasting ceremony.
+Or give a wedding charm bracelet or hold a hand-fasting ceremony.
 Otherwise, blending of sands ritual or unity candle may be a possibility.
 Give a gift that represents your love for one another.

 - The kiss: After that, you kiss.
 And this seals the ceremony of love plus confirms the joining of 2 families.